asentak/CPE487Project/README.md

 	- Found what we liked and wanted to fix <br>

 **Week of 11/17**
-- Added in new game functionality (wrap around screen, changing jumping instead of gliding)
+- Added in new game functionality (wrap around screen, changing to hopping instead of gliding, varying car speeds)
-- Finished up most of graphics (grass & roads for background, puddles, cars, duck character)
+- Finished up most of graphics (grass & roads for background, puddles, cars, duck character, color layover process)
 - Added in new scoring, made it possible to win the game + made a good job sign to track win when get to top of screen
  <br>